Eluinhost/TeamspeakAuth/docs/CONSOLE.md

 `config:update`

-Updates/creates your config.yml asking you for any parameters that are missing.
+Updates/creates your config.yml asking you for any parameters that are missing and then cleans the container so they take effect.
+You will need to restart the auth server if it is running to get the changes.

-WARNING: If you have edited anything in the services node in your config.yml it will be overwritten, make a backup first
+WARNING: If you have edited anything in the services node within your config.yml it will be overwritten, make a backup first

 ### Clean the container cache